 “In the Moment” Feedback

-Another great benefit which comes from asking questions in-app is the immediacy of the responses you often get.
-Though e-mail surveys can elicit considered and rounded responses, there’s no better way to identify a pain point that in the moment itself.
+Another great benefit that comes from asking questions in-app is the immediacy of the responses you often get.
+Though e-mail surveys can elicit considered and rounded responses, there’s no better way to identify a pain point than in the moment itself.

 By including surveys inside your mobile app you set yourself up to receive honest and relevant feedback, written as users actively interact with your product.
 This will have a tendency to bring out both your biggest fans, and, conversely, those encountering most issues.